ISU-MolPhyl/EEOB563/Lab1/git.md

 ### Connecting with Git Remotes: git remote

-Let’s configure our local repository to use the GitHub repository we’ve just cre‐ ated as a remote repository.
+Let’s configure our local repository to use the GitHub repository we’ve just created as a remote repository.
 We can do this with:  `git remote add origin git@github.com:your_name/eeob563`

 In this command, we specify not only the address of our Git repository at github , but also a name for it: origin.
 By convention, origin is the name of your primary remote repository.